react-native-google-signin/google-signin/docs/android-guide.md

 Make sure you have a simulator with Google Play Services installed.

-Also to help with performance, install `HAXM` from the Android SDK Manager.
+To ensure best performance, you should use x86 emulator and have [HW acceleration](https://developer.android.com/studio/run/emulator-acceleration#accel-vm) working.

 ### Running on device

-Nothing special here, as long as you run your app on a Google Android device (again with Google Play Services installed!)
+Nothing special here, as long as you run your app on an Android device with Google Play Services installed.

 ## FAQ / Troubleshooting